- Greece Cities - Alaxandroupolis, Corinth, Heraklion, Ioannina, Kalamata, Kavala, Patra, Sparta, Thessaloniki, Volos

 - Other Greece Maps - Greece Map, Where is Greece, Greece Blank Map, Greece Road Map, Greece Rail Map, Greece Political Map, Greece Flag

 The rivers of ancient Greece were revered as deities since they provided the country with drinking water – a much coveted natural resource despite the country’s proximity to the seas.
 The fertile river basins yielded crops that were used for trade and food.

-The landscapes of Greece were beautiful because of these rivers and the ancients believed that their Gods and Goddesses resided on earth because of its beauty.
+The landscapes of Greece were beautiful because of these rivers and the ancients believed that their Gods and Goddesses resided on earth because of their beauty.

 Some Major Rivers Of Greece :

-Haliacmon, often referred to as Aliákmon or Aliákmonas is the longest river of Greece and runs a 200 mile course through the country.
-Rising in the Pindus Mountains in the Greco – Albanian border, the river flows south east through the prefectures of Kastoria, Grevena, Kozani, Imathia, and Pieria before draining into the Thermaic Gulf.
+The Haliacmon, often referred to as Aliákmon or Aliákmonas is the longest river in Greece and runs a 200-mile course through the country.
+Rising in the Pindus Mountains on the Greco – Albanian border, the river flows southeast through the prefectures of Kastoria, Grevena, Kozani, Imathia, and Pieria before draining into the Thermaic Gulf.
 The river forms and feeds Lake Kastoria.

 The Achelous is another major river that flows through Greece.
 The Achelous is also called the Thoas or the Thestios.
 With its origin in the ancient region of Acarnania, the river drains into the Ionian Sea after running a course of about 134 miles.